-The first factor is the nature and circumstances of the offense charged, including whether it involves a controlled substance.
-It clearly does, so that is a negative factor towards release.
+The first factor is the nature and circumstances of the offense charged, and whether it involves a controlled substance.
+It clearly does, so that is negative.

 The next factor is the weight of the evidence.
-The Indictment is a probable cause determination.
+There is obviously more evidence against the two male defendants as opposed to the female.

-The next factor is the history and characteristics of the person.
-There is nothing to indicate problems with physical or mental condition.
+The next factor is the history and characteristics of the person, which includes their physical and mental condition.
+There is nothing that would be a problem there.